gavJackson/CV/README.md

 # Staff / Principal Frontend Engineer

 Frontend engineering leader with 20+ years experience designing scalable web applications, engineering platforms and frontend architecture.
 Has production experience with React, and on a smaller scale with Svelte and Vue.
-I bridge the gap between product strategy and engineering execution—focusing on monorepos, micro-frontends, core web vitals, and mentoring engineering teams to ship rapidly without accruing technical debt.
+Focused on monorepos, micro-frontends, user experience, information architecture, accessibility, testing and mentoring engineering teams to ship rapidly without accruing technical debt.

 Specialises in creating reusable engineering systems that enable teams to deliver complex software faster.
 Extensive experience defining frontend strategy, leading engineering teams, improving developer experience through tooling and automation, and delivering enterprise software used by major UK financial institutions.